 There are two alternate starting points for this ride.
-If you feel like riding all the way out of the city on some bike tracks, then you can start at Flinders St station.
-If you want to avoid the bike tracks and start outside of Melbourne, you can jump on the train to Hurstbridge.
+You can start at Flinders Street station and ride all the way out of the city on bike tracks.
+Or you can jump on the train and start on the outskirts of town at Hurstbridge.

-If you decide to start from Flinders St, you will be riding about 50km along the Main Yarra Trail and the Diamond Creek Trail before you get onto the road at the outskirts of town.
-Allow a few hours because it's quite windy and slow, and if you haven't done it before, you will probably get lost a few times.
+If you decide to start from Flinders St, you will be riding about 50km along the Main Yarra Trail and the Diamond Creek Trail before you get onto the road.
+Allow a few hours because it's quite winding and slow, and if you haven't done it before, you will probably get lost a few times.
 This is because, whilst the trails are 'marked', there are many points where it's not obvious where to go.
-Don't be afraid to ask people-local knowledge is very helpful-otherwise you could consult your device or this guide to cycling in Melbourne: Bike Paths and Rail Trails
+Don't be afraid to ask people—local knowledge is very helpful.
+Otherwise you could consult your device or this guide to cycling in Melbourne: Bike Paths and Rail Trails

 You can also expect a little traffic on the undulating road from Kinglake to Toolangi.
 This 15km section is very pretty, taking you through tall and lush eucalypt forest.
 Shortly after Toolangi take a left onto Myers Creek Road, which you'll follow to Healesville.
 This road is quiet and features a fun, narrow and twisty descent.
-There's also a few nice looking B&B style places, and a high tea place on Myers Creek Road if that's your bag.
+On Myers Creek Road there are a few nice looking B&B style places, and a high tea place.

-After Healesville the punishment begins, with the climb up Mt Donna Buang.
-This really is one of the cycling gems of Victoria-it's close to Melbourne, the road is quiet and very beautiful, and there are some fantastic views along the way.
+After Healesville the punishment begins, with a climb up Mt Donna Buang.
+This really is one of the cycling gems of Victoria.
+It's close to Melbourne, the road is quiet and very beautiful, and there are some fantastic views along the way.
 It's a big climb with some gravel and some steep sections, so settle in for the long haul.
-There are a couple of spots where you can fill up your bottle from natural streams, and the summit is a couple of kms detour to the left once you get onto the main road.
+There are a couple of spots where you can often fill up your bottle from natural streams.
+The summit is a couple of km detour to the left once you get onto the main road.
 The descent on the other side is fully sealed, fast and a bucket of fun.

 Yarra Valley—known for its wineries, local produce, etc.

-Fairfield Boathouse-historic boathouse and a lovely place to stop for a coffee-km 18
+Fairfield Boathouse—historic boathouse and a lovely place to stop for a coffee

-Abbotsford Convent-historic convent with a Lentil As Anything in it and Collingwood Childrens Farm and cafe next to it-km 12
+Abbotsford Convent—historic convent, Lentil As Anything restaurant, Collingwood Childrens Farm and cafe